openstack-archive/tripleo-docs/deploy-guide/source/features/ceph_external.rst

   ceph-ansible, then the deployer of that cluster could share that map with the TripleO deployer so that it could be used as a list item of `CephExternalMultiConfig`.
-Similarly, the `CephExtraKeys` parameter, described in the :doc:`ceph_config` documentation, has the same syntax.
+Similarly, the `CephExtraKeys` parameter, described in the :doc:`deployed_ceph` documentation, has the same syntax.

 Deploying Manila with an External CephFS Service